-The point is to mix it up with keeping your puppy on a tight lead for polite walks versus leisurely strolls with a little more leash to sniff around and explore.
+The point is to mix it up with keeping your puppy on a tight lead for polite walks, versus leisurely strolls with a little more leash to sniff around and explore.

 If it’s raining you can always take a trip to pet-friendly retailers for added socialization and exploration.

-Please note, puppies should be fully vaccinated before introducing them to other pets.
+Just make sure your puppy is fully vaccinated before introducing them to other pets.

 11. What’s that sound?